 Bronx Motorcycle Accident Attorney

-Motorcycles are one of the more energy-efficient methods of transportation and they can also be a lot easier to park than a standard motor vehicle.
-Unfortunately, motorcycle operators and passengers are at significantly higher risk for injury and death if they are involved in an accident.
+Motorcycles are one of the more energy-efficient methods of transportation, and they can also be a lot easier to park than a standard motor vehicle.
+Unfortunately, motorcycle operators and passengers are at significantly higher risk for injury and death if they are in an accident.

 Common Causes of Motorcycle Accidents

-During 2013, the New York Department of Motor Vehicles (DMV) reported there were nearly 5,000 accidents involving motorcycles on New York roadways.
-The causes of motorcycle accidents, like those of auto accidents are varied and can involve other motorcycles, automobiles and pedestrians.
-Some of the most common causes of accidents include:
+During a single year, the New York Department of Motor Vehicles (DMV) reported nearly 5,000 accidents involving motorcycles.
+The causes of motorcycle accidents, like those of auto accidents, are varied and can involve other motorcycles, automobiles, and pedestrians.

 - Driver Errors – Failure to yield the right of way is the most common cause of motorcycle accidents accounting for nearly 900 accidents.
-Other significant causes include involve distracted driving and traveling at unsafe speeds.
+Other significant causes include distracted driving and traveling at unsafe speeds.